Zelenskyy signs law opening committee meetings to press and public

 The law also requires the agenda to be published at least 24 hours before a meeting starts.

-Quote from Yurchyshyn: "Journalists and members of the public will again be able to attend committee meetings.
+Quote from Yurchyshyn: "Journalists and members of the public will once again be able to attend committee meetings.

 Support Ukrainska Pravda on Patreon!